 To date, there are no known problems associated with long term use of fluvoxamine.
 It is a safe and effective medication when used as directed.

-Fluvoxamine should not be taken with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs).
-These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), rasagiline (Azilect®), and selegeline (Emsam®).
+These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), rasagiline (Azilect®), and selegiline (Emsam®).

 Fluvoxamine may increase the levels and effects of:

 - Warfarin (Coumadin®)

 - Certain anticonvulsants: carbamazepine (Tegretol®, Equetro®), phenytoin (Dilantin®)

 - Beta blockers, such as propranolol (Inderal®) metoprolol (Lopressor®, Toprol XL®)

 - Benzodizapines, such as alprazolam (Xanax®) diazepam (Valium®)

 - Certain antipsychotics, such as olanzapine (Zyprexa®), clozapine (Clozaril®), aripiprazole (Abilify®), quetiapine (Seroquel®)

 - Mexiletine (Mexitil®)